 - Payroll Services group chiefly responsible for accounting, financial reporting, and payroll processing and taxes

-- An HR Transactions group responsible for HR transactions and functional administration of pay and leave management
+- University Workforce Operations group responsible for HR transactions and functional administration of pay and leave management

 Track 1 will enhance the Payroll Services group’s emphasis on strategic accounting, including regulatory compliance, data analytics, and internal controls.